 Our Building an AEC Brand Map below illustrates the relationship between Strategic Plans and Marketing Plans.
 Download the PDF

-Guidance with Strategic Planning or Marketing Planning typically requires a $5k–$10k investment.
+Guidance with Strategic Planning, Marketing Planning, or Social Media Planning typically requires a $5k–$10k investment.

 All professional service firms face the risk of perceived commoditization.
-The remedy is clear differentiation with the value it offers potential clients.
+The remedy is clear differentiation with benefits offered to your target market.
 To differentiate your firm, you need to have an informed understanding of your competition.

 First, we identify 3–5 competitors in your key markets.
 Then we work with you to clarify 8–10 differentiators that we will use to audit your competition.
 We return analysis and recommendations for differentiating opportunities.
 Then we help you rank these opportunities to decide what to lead with.

 Your brand is the cumulative effect of all your brand touch points.
 It’s not your logo, name, advertising, thought leadership and website.
 It’s all these things and more.
 We’ve developed 57 brand touch points that deserve analysis in our Brand Audit.
 We recommend that clients audit their 57 brand touch points while we do the same.
 Then we have a lively discussion about differences and recommendations on what to fix.